 Do not allow your BJJ opponent the freedom to move around.
 Get as many of your hands (if standing) and hands and feet (if on your back) on him as possible.
 This puts you in the driver’s seat or at least slows your opponent’s progression.

-Never just sit back and watch your grappling buddy.
-Grab them and let them know they are going to have work when grappling with you.
+Never sit back and watch your grappling buddy.
+Instead, grab them and let them know they will have work when grappling with you.
 Here are a few techniques you can use: De La Riva – Spider Guard – X Guard – half guard.

 Sit Up Position And Legs Up Tips For A Tough Jiu-Jitsu Guard